stratosphereips/TestEnsemble/README.md

 # TestEnsemble
 This version of repository contains ensemble learning tests for SLIPS.
 These are the first tests I did with a mixed dataset from Stratosphere datasets.
+These first tests apply ensemble learning to decide if a flow is malicious or normal based in results done for different classifiers